Aerosmith announces Las Vegas residency, "Deuces Are Wild"

-Legendary rockers Aerosmith announced they will celebrate their 50th anniversary with a Las Vegas residency.
-The "Deuces Are Wild" show will kick off April 6, 2019 at the Park Theater at MGM Grand.
+Aerosmith is headed to Las Vegas.
+In celebration of their 50th anniversary, the "bad boys from Boston" announced they will celebrate with a Las Vegas residency.
+The "Deuces Are Wild" show, named for their 1994 single, will kick off April 6, 2019 at the Park Theater at MGM Grand.

+Aerosmith announced a total of 18 shows during the months of April, June and July.
+Tickets will be available next week and range from $75 to $750.

 Regarding the feel of the show, lead guitarist Joe Perry said, "I feel like we've been out of the wind for a while and it seems like it would be a really cool thing to bring some of the history back, so the production is gonna look like that.
 We want to bring a show we can't do when we're on the road on a regular tour.
 A show that still has Aerosmith and all the guts of Aerosmith."